Battle of Párkány: Aftermath

 After defeating the Ottomans in Párkány, the imperial forces continued their march and inflicted several more defeats on the Ottomans, while gaining control of Ottoman territories in Hungary.
 Kara Mustafa Pasha was executed by the sultan for failing to defend the Hungarian territories of the Ottoman Empire.

+Legacy

+The Turkish writer Safiye Erol (1902-1964) created the novel Ciğerdelen in 1946.
+The events in Ciğerdelen are related to the battle.